Stuartlab-UCSC/hexmap-view/docs/help/menus.rst

 There are two views of the map available under the *View* menu:

 * *Map Layout* is the primary view and allows display attribute values
-* *Node Density* shows the positions of the nodes before they are force-fitted into the hexagonal grid.
-They are force-fitted to the grid so that nodes will not be overlapping one another, obscuring colors of nodes underneath.
+* *Node Density* shows the positions of the nodes before they are *flattened* into the hexagonal grid.
+Nodes are flattened to the grid so that they will not be overlapping one another, obscuring colors of nodes underneath.

 Once in *Node Density* view, there is an additional option in the *View* menu: